-Khin Bo is involved in neurorehabilitation over 20 years.
-He is also a Lecturer (Hon) in Hull and York Medical School, teaching 4th year medical students in CNS and musculoskeletal blocks.
-He has done poster presentations and oral presentations in international neurorehabilitation conferences.
-He is also involved in using functional electrical stimulation (FES) for over 10 years and presented regularly in international FES conferences.
-He is working on developing hypertonic hand monitoring scale.
-He has recently published another bedside test in neurology (finger nose proprioception test).
+Khin Bo is involved in NeuroRehabilitation over 20 years.
+He is also a Lecturer (Hon) in Hull and York Medical School teaching 4th Year Medical Students in CNS and Musculoskeletal Blocks.
+He is doing Botulinum Toxin injection in Spasticity, Dystonia and Involuntary Movement disorders over 15 years and done Poster presentations and Oral Presentations in International Neuro Rehabilitation Conferences.
+He is also involved in using Functional Electrical Stimulation (FES) over 10 years and presented regularly in International FES Conferences.
+He is working on developing Hypertonic Hand Monitoring Scale.